richardoluwadamilola/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9-write a script that set the moode of the file hello 10-write a script that sets the mode of te file hello the same as olleh's mode 11-create a script that adds execute permission to all subdirectories of thr current directotry for all
+9-write a script that set the moode of the file hello 10-write a script that sets the mode of te file hello the same as olleh's mode 11-create a script that adds execute permission to all subdirectories of thr current directotry for all 12-create a script that creates a directory with permissions 751 in the working directory